-LANGUAGE ARTS: Have students write about a time they prepared to leave for somewhere.
-Or discuss the theme of transitioning with a current book assignment.

-- Each astronaut may need to indicate they are ready for lift-off.
-Use the CodeX buttons as inputs for the astronauts to push in sequence to indicate they are ready. - SCIENCE: Discuss gravity or Newton's Laws and how they relate to the mission to Mars.
-OR- include a lesson on space. - MATH: Create a chart of the distance traveled by the ship. -OR- Draw a rocket ship trajectory and then find the equation of the line.
+- LANGUAGE ARTS: Have students write about a time they prepared to leave for somewhere.
+Or discuss the theme of transitioning with a current book assignment. - SCIENCE: Discuss gravity or Newton's Laws and how they relate to the mission to Mars. -OR- include a lesson on space. - MATH: Create a chart of the distance traveled by the ship. -OR- Draw a rocket ship trajectory and then find the equation of the line.